matt-clausen/spotify-playlist-generator/README.md

 Steps to run the program:
-1. Clone this repository
+1. Clone this repository.
-2. Compile project3.cpp using g++
+2. Compile project3.cpp using g++.
-3. Run the executable from the same directory as data.csv
+3. With the current directory the same as the directory that data.csv is in, run the executable.